-After the thesis has been defended and approved, the committee needs to sign the Report on Completion of Degree Form available on the Graduate Studies website at http://www.unomaha.edu/graduate-studies/files/report-completion-degree-form.pdf.
+o www.unomaha.edu/graduate-studies/ files/report-completion-degree-form.pdf

-After each committee member has signed, the form needs to be submitted to Graduate Studies for the Graduate Dean's signature.
+This form needs to be submitted to Graduate Studies for the Graduate Dean's signature after each committee member has signed it.
 Be sure to make a copy of the form for your file in the English Department.